 Here is how a physical therapist might be able to help with each headache type:

 - Tension type headache.
 About 90 percent of all headaches are tension type, which is when pain occurs on both sides of the head.
 The intensity levels can range from mild to moderate.
 A physical therapist can work on correcting body mechanics and improving your posture and strength.
-Talk to Dr. Patel about how you can identify your headache trigger.

 - Cervicogenic headache.
 This type of headache originates from the joints, muscles, ligaments, nerves and discs of the neck.
 Typically caused by trauma, it often presents on the side of the head, radiating to the forehead, temples or above the ear.
 Physical therapy can provide interventions to control pain, improve range of motion and alleviate nerve compression.